Port Logan Caravan Site

 Why stay here ...

 Situated on Muldaddie hill, our adults only site provides electric hookup points, WC and basin (cold water only), and chemical disposal point.
 The site is a grassy, sloping field, so levelling blocks may be needed, and it can get quite blustery on occasions.
-A hard standing is available for larger outfits or motorhomes.
 Well behaved pets are welcome.

 Our pitches enjoy spectacular views over the bay, and across to Northern Ireland.
 On a clear night, the lights of Belfast, and the brightly lit ferries in the North Channel are visible.
 Officially a ‘dark sky’ region, our night skies are inky black so bring binoculars/telescope.
 Also, the sunsets at Port Logan are legendary….so bring your camera!